A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What type of health insurance exchange/marketplace does my state have?

-For the 2025 plan year, there will be 20 fully state-run health insurance marketplaces (SBMs), three state-based marketplaces that use the federal platform (SBM-FP), and 28 federally-run marketplaces (FFMs) — including five state-federal partnership marketplaces, which are a type of FFM.
+For the 2025 plan year, there are 20 fully state-run health insurance marketplaces (SBMs), three state-based marketplaces that use the federal platform (SBM-FP), and 28 federally-run marketplaces (FFMs) — including five state-federal partnership marketplaces, which are a type of FFM.

 Note that the federal platform is HealthCare.gov.
 And "Exchange" and "Marketplace" mean the same thing, so you'll also see people use the acronyms SBE, SBE-FP, and FFE.

 Three of the states that now have SBMs (Kentucky, Maine, and New Mexico) had SBM-FPs as of 2021, but created their own state-run health insurance exchange platforms that were up and running as of the fall of 2021.
 Virginia joined them as of November 2023, so Virginia residents no longer use HealthCare.gov.
-And Georgia is joining them as of November 2024, so Georgia residents will use a state-run platform (Georgia Access) to sign up for 2025 coverage, instead of HealthCare.gov.
+And Georgia joined them as of November 2024, so Georgia residents are using a state-run platform (Georgia Access) to sign up for 2025 coverage, instead of HealthCare.gov.

-Georgia had intended to have an SBM by the fall of 2023, but CMS delayed Georgia’s transition, clarifying that the state would need to use an SBM-FP starting in the fall of 2023 and then transition to an SBM in the fall of 2024.
-Illinois has enacted legislation that calls for the state to have an SBM-FP by the fall of 2024 (for the 2025 plan year) and an SBM by the fall of 2025 (so Illinois residents will continue to use HealthCare.gov until the fall of 2025).
+Illinois enacted legislation that calls for the state to have an SBM-FP by the fall of 2024 (for the 2025 plan year) and an SBM by the fall of 2025 (so Illinois residents will continue to use HealthCare.gov until the fall of 2025).
 And Oregon, which currently has an SBM-FP, has enacted legislation that calls for the state to transition to an SBM by the fall of 2026.

 Mississippi enacted legislation in 2024 that authorizes the Insurance Commissioner to create a state-run exchange,1 although Mississippi Insurance Commissioner Mike Chaney has clarified that he won't proceed with this without Governor Reeves's support.2

-Michigan’s Senate passed legislation in 2024 (now under consideration by the House) that would direct the state to create a state-run exchange.3
+Michigan's Senate passed legislation in 2024 that would have directed the state to create a state-run exchange, but the measure did not advance in the state House.5

 Rules states must follow when transitioning to a state-run exchange